GoingMorocco.com

 Mint tea in Morocco is more than just a drink.
-It is part of everyday life and an important piece of hospitality.
-Families often serve it when guests arrive, shopkeepers offer it in their stores, and friends enjoy it together in cafés.
-It is refreshing, sweet, and full of flavor.
+It’s a symbol of everyday life and hospitality.
+Families serve it when guests arrive, shopkeepers offer it in their stores, and friends enjoy it together in cafes.
+It’s refreshing, sweet, and full of flavor.
 Some even call it “Moroccan whisky,” not because it contains alcohol, but because of how central it is in Moroccan culture.

 How to Choose Quality Tea

-Not all green tea is the same, and the quality makes a big difference in both taste and health.
+Not all green tea is the same.
+The quality makes a big difference in both taste and health.
 When you buy tea for Moroccan mint tea, check the label or box for the number 41022.
 This number usually marks high-quality gunpowder tea that gives a clean, strong, and balanced flavor.

 Moroccan Mint Tea Recipe